Health and Safety Guidelines at IAAPA Expo

 Even with precautions in place, there is still some risk of exposure to COVID-19.
 We are committed to keeping you healthy and safe and have taken a number of precautions, including those recommended by applicable health authorities, but we cannot guarantee you won’t be exposed to COVID-19.

 - Masks/Face Coverings

-Face coverings can be removed when actively eating food and beverage in a stationary position and maintaining appropriate physical distancing.
+When not wearing a mask, it is recommended to maintain appropriate physical distancing.
 Complimentary masks will be available for those that need one.
-All face coverings must:
+Face coverings should:

 - Be made with at least 2 layers of breathable material

 - Fully cover the nose and mouth and secure under the chin